Insulin Pump Accessories

 D-Mom, Creator/Co-founder of Waltzing the Dragon

-We started by simply putting the insulin pump in his pocket.
+We started out simply putting it in his pocket.
 Convenient, inexpensive, and no prep work required.
 But the pump was pretty bulky on a little body and sometimes it got in the way when he was sitting down or playing on the floor.
-And the tubing snaked out of his pants pocket, over his waistband and into his underwear to meet up with the infusion site on his bum, sometimes poking out enough to get snagged on a hand or object.
-And we wondered: What if it fell out when he was doing a somersault?
-And what if we wanted to use a site on his arm?
-Tubing snaking from his pants pocket through his shirt to his arm seemed unwieldy.
-We needed to look for other options.
+When he was jumping on a trampoline in athletic shorts, the pump bounced right out of the pocket.
+The pump tubing snaked out of his pants pocket, over his waistband and into his underwear to meet up with the infusion site on his bum, sometimes poking out enough to get snagged on a hand or object.
+Thankfully, there is a diabetes-tech-wearing accessory to overcome every frustration...

 Tip from the Trenches